-Anxiety is a common withdrawal symptom in people detoxifying from alcohol or certain drugs.
+Anxiety is a common withdrawal symptom in people detoxing from alcohol or certain drugs.
 At its worst, this anxiety can appear in the form of a full-blown panic attack.
-During medically supervised detoxification, doctors and their support staff work to limit the severity of anxiety, panic attacks and other withdrawal symptoms.
+During medically supervised detox, doctors and their support staff work to limit the severity of anxiety, panic attacks, and other withdrawal symptoms.
 Medical detox is the safest way to deal with anxiety and panic attacks during drug and alcohol detox.

 Anxiety and Anxiety Disorders